arnaudleclerc/azurefunctions-keyvault-reload-configuration/README.md

 # azurefunctions-keyvault-reload-configuration
-Tryouts of reloading a keyvault configuration on azure function
+Tryouts of reloading a keyvault configuration on azure function using IConfiguration or Options patterns